xfacta/Automotive-LCD-RPM-for-Arduino/README.md

-# Automotive LCD RPM for Arduino
+# Automotive LCD Tachometer for Arduino
 ## Digital and bargraph display of RPM

 - Tachometer